pySTEPS/pysteps.github.io/index.md

 [logo]: https://avatars3.githubusercontent.com/u/40021569?s=200&v=4
 ![alt text][logo]

-# Welcome to pySTEPS!
 [https://github.com/pySTEPS](https://github.com/pySTEPS)

-The pySTEPS initiative is a community that develops and maintains an easy to use, modular, free and open source python framework for short-term ensemble prediction systems.
+# The pySTEPS initiative

+PySTEPS is a community that develops and maintains an easy to use, modular, free and open source python framework for short-term ensemble prediction systems.

 The focus is on **probabilistic nowcasting of radar precipitation fields**, but pySTEPS is designed to allow a wider range of uses.